mozilla/glean.js/ARCHITECTURE.md

 the correct format and only then recording it (or recording an error in case the data provided is not correct).

-When data is submitted, the Glean SDK is responsible for assembling the correct group of data points (aka metrics) in the format expected by the Glean pipeline, uploading the data and managing the local storage.
+When data is submitted, the Glean SDK is responsible for assembling the correct group (aka ping) of data points (aka metrics) in the format expected by the Glean pipeline, uploading the data and managing the local storage.
 Each metric can have different [lifetimes](https://mozilla.github.io/glean/book/user/metrics/adding-new-metrics.html#a-lifetime-example) and the SDK will manage its storage so that data does not remain in storage after it's lifetime is expired.